Events & Resources

 Contact Us

-The news: August job gains fell well short of expectations, with just 22,000 new positions versus the 75,000 economists surveyed by Dow Jones had forecast.
-That pushed the unemployment rate up to 4.3%, according to the US Bureau of Labor Statistics.
+A sluggish labor market: August job gains fell well short of expectations, with just 22,000 new positions versus the 75,000 economists surveyed by Dow Jones had forecast.

 • Revisions added 6,000 jobs to July but cut June’s total by 27,000, leaving the three-month average at a tepid 29,000.

-• The overall unemployment rate rose to 4.3%, while Black unemployment climbed to 7.5%—the highest since October 2021 and, excluding the pandemic era, the worst in nearly eight years.
+• The overall unemployment rate rose to 4.3%.
+Black unemployment climbed to 7.5%—the highest since October 2021 and, excluding the pandemic era, the worst in nearly eight years.

 The weak report deepens the sense of strain in the US labor market.

-• In August, companies announced plans to create just 1,494 jobs—the fewest for the month in records back to 2009—while job cuts surged to their highest since 2020 amid economic uncertainty, per Challenger, Gray & Christmas.
+• In August, companies announced plans to create just 1,494 jobs—the lowest monthly total in records back to 2009—while job cuts surged to their highest rate since 2020 amid economic uncertainty, per Challenger, Gray & Christmas.

 • Job openings fell in July to a 10-month low, and for the first time since 2021, there was fewer than one vacancy per unemployed worker, according to the BLS.